helenamin/Natural-Hazards-Map/README.md

 ```

 # Setup
-This requires a Mapbox API key, which should be located in the config.js file.
+This requires a Mapbox API key which can be obtion free from [Mapbox](https://www.mapbox.com/). then it should be located in the config.js file under "statics/js" folder.
 Only after this step,the index.html can show the map in it.